vmware-archive/go-reminders/README.md

 ###### Sample Kubernetes Deployment Using Helm
 The facility generally used to deploy and manage go-reminders is [Helm](https://helm.sh).
 If you are using the concourse pipelines to build and deploy, helm will be used automatically.

-If you want to deploy manually using helm, switch to the [deployments/helm] directory.
+If you want to deploy manually using helm, switch to the [deployments/helm](deployment/helm] directory.
 There you will find the key files to fill out -- either of values-minikube.yml or values-pks.yml.
 Copy one of those files values.yml

     cp values-minikube.yml values.yml

-and edit the values.yml file to match your deployment desires.
+and edit the values.yml file to match your deployment requirements.
 The file values.yml is ignored by git, so will not be part of subequent commits unless forced (i.e., git will not track values.yml).